DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Refactor level generation system (Linked List Approach)
 - [ ] Experiment w/ giving the player alternate exit choices (to take on harder rooms)

+Mikel has been playing around with some new materials for the walls and floors.

+- [ ] Update wall and floor materials EVERYWHERE

 ## Shield Mechanic
 - [ ] Add a new stat: shield
 - [ ] Change the damage calculation to use shield first, then health